 double top pattern, forex

-With the above in mind, below is a step-by-step process to help you identify and use the double top pattern in forex trading:
+With the above in mind, below is a step-by-step process to help you identify and use the double top pattern in your trading:

 1. Find a retest of the first top and draw a resistance line at the first and second top price levels